Minsk agreements: Minsk II, February 2015

 Successive attempts to resolve the ongoing war in the Donbas region of Ukraine had seen no result by the start of February 2015.
 While the Minsk Protocol of 5 September 2014 did significantly reduce fighting in the conflict zone for many months, minor skirmishes continued.
-At the start of January 2015, the separatist forces of the Donetsk People's Republic (DPR) and Luhansk People's Republic (LPR) began a new offensive on Ukrainian-controlled areas, resulting in the complete collapse of the Minsk Protocol ceasefire.
+At the start of January 2015, Russia sent another large batch of its regular military, which together with separatist forces of the Donetsk People's Republic (DPR) and Luhansk People's Republic (LPR) began a new offensive on Ukrainian-controlled areas, resulting in the complete collapse of the Minsk Protocol ceasefire.

 After heavy fighting, DPR forces captured the symbolically important Donetsk International Airport on 21 January, the last part of the city of Donetsk that had been under Ukrainian control.
-Following this victory, separatist forces pressed their offensive on the important railway and road junction of Debaltseve in late January.
+Following this victory, Russian military together with separatist forces pressed their offensive on the important railway and road junction of Debaltseve in late January.
 This renewed heavy fighting caused significant concern in the international community.
+Ukraine suffered another "devastating" defeat.
 French president François Hollande and German chancellor Angela Merkel put forth a new peace plan on 7 February.

 The Franco-German plan, drawn up after talks with Ukrainian president Petro Poroshenko and Russian president Vladimir Putin, was seen as a revival of the Minsk Protocol.
 President Hollande said that the plan was the "last chance" for resolution of the conflict.
 The plan was put forth in response to American proposals to send armaments to the Ukrainian government, something that Chancellor Merkel said would only result in a worsening of the crisis.

 A summit to discuss the implementation of the Franco-German diplomatic plan was scheduled for 11 February at the Independence Palace in Minsk, the capital of Belarus.
 It was attended by Russian president Vladimir Putin, Ukrainian president Petro Poroshenko, German chancellor Angela Merkel, French president François Hollande, DPR leader Alexander Zakharchenko, and LPR leader Igor Plotnitsky.
 Negotiations went on overnight for sixteen hours, and were said to have been "very difficult" by the German foreign minister.

 Following the talks, it was announced on 12 February 2015 that the parties to the conflict had agreed to a new package of peacemaking measures, the Package of Measures for the Implementation of the Minsk Agreements, which is commonly called Minsk II.
 Some of the measures agreed to were an OSCE-observed unconditional ceasefire from 15 February, withdrawal of heavy weapons from the front line, release of prisoners of war, and constitutional reform in Ukraine.